 i.
-Stakeholders and outcomes: PepsiCo's strategy for sourcing sustainable palm oil is based on four interconnected pillars: Risk management (how we understand areas of concern and opportunity in our supply chain); Supplier engagement: (how we engage with suppliers to communicate expectations and improve performance); Positive impact: (how we work collaboratively to help transform the wider industry; and Transparency and stakeholder engagement (how we report on our progress and engage with the broader stakeholder community).
+Stakeholders and outcomes: Our strategy for sourcing palm oil is based on four pillars: Risk management (how we understand areas of concern and opportunity in our supply chain); Supplier engagement: (how we engage with suppliers to communicate expectations and improve performance); Positive impact: (how we collaborative to help transform the wider industry); and Transparency and stakeholder engagement (how we report our progress and engage with the stakeholders).
 We disclose our progress through annual reports.
-Collaboration with peers, the wider industry and stakeholders is vital to achieving our sustainable palm oil commitments.
-In 2020, we continued to play an active role in industry platforms (e.g. Palm Oil Collaboration Group, Consumer Goods Forum, AIM-Progress, and the Tropical Forest Alliance) and met regularly with civil society to consider ways to achieve shared objectives.
-In response to issues raised in 2020 we: updated our approach to sustainable palm oil that recognizes the need to adopt a forest positive mindset, reflected in our new Palm Oil strategy launched in April 2021; committed to closer collaboration with peers to maximize our impact and updated our palm oil policy to apply to companies at the company-wide level; and committed to greater clarity and visibility through a review of our agricultural grievance process, led by an expert external organization.
+Collaboration with peers, the wider industry and stakeholders is vital to achieving our sustainable palm oil goals.
+In 2021, we continued to play an active role in industry platforms (e.g. Palm Oil Collaboration Group, Consumer Goods Forum, AIM-Progress, and the Tropical Forest Alliance) and met regularly with civil society to consider ways to achieve shared goals.
+In response to issues raised in 2021 we: updated our approach to sustainable palm oil to adopt a more forest positive mindset, reflected in our Palm Oil strategy launched in April 2021; committed to closer collaboration with peers and updated our palm oil policy to apply to companies at the company-wide level; and committed to greater clarity and visibility via a review of our agricultural grievance process, led by an expert external organization.
+In 2021, 100% of our palm volumes were physically certified sustainable, with around 97% of palm volumes traceable to mill.